List of Sonic the Hedgehog characters: Chao

 Chao were designed as a "relative neutral entity" in this game.
 However, to remain consistent with the good–evil dichotomy of Sonic Adventure 2, they were designed so that the player could raise them as "Hero Chao" or "Dark Chao".
 Chao were given the ability to socialize and interact in Sonic Adventure 2 in order to make the game unique, and to more resemble "a real artificial life form."
 Chao appeared in Sonic the Hedgehog 3, as mascots of the Chao Garden restaurant in Tokyo, Japan.

 Chao and the Chao-raising system have received generally positive reviews.
-In a review of Sonic Adventure, GameSpot's Peter Bartholow stated that "with the Chao-breeding simulation and the minigames, Sonic offers much more beyond the completion of its story."
+In a review of Sonic Adventure, GameSpots Peter Bartholow stated that "with the Chao-breeding simulation and the minigames, Sonic offers much more beyond the completion of its story."
 IGN stated that "SA more than has the extras department covered."
-This enthusiasm was extended to IGN's reviews of Sonic Adventure 2, Sonic Advance, and Sonic Adventure DX: Director's Cut.
-GameSpot's Shane Satterfield was critical of the Chao raising feature in Sonic Adventure 2: Battle, stating that "there's little in the way of interactivity" and that "the Chao training aspect using the Game Boy Advance is little more than a novelty."
-However, GameSpy's Shane Bettenhausen praised the feature in the game, comparing Chao to Tamagotchi digital pets.
-GameSpot's Frank Provo noted the appeal to "those people who might only enjoy pinball in passing" that Chao brought to Sonic Pinball Party.
-1UP.com's Chris Baker called the Chao feature in Sega Superstars "ultimately worthless... but some might find it amusing."
+This enthusiasm was extended to IGNs reviews of Sonic Adventure 2, Sonic Advance, and Sonic Adventure DX: Director's Cut.
+GameSpots Shane Satterfield was critical of the Chao raising feature in Sonic Adventure 2: Battle, stating that "there's little in the way of interactivity" and that "the Chao training aspect using the Game Boy Advance is little more than a novelty."
+However, GameSpys Shane Bettenhausen praised the feature in the game, comparing Chao to Tamagotchi digital pets.
+GameSpots Frank Provo noted the appeal to "those people who might only enjoy pinball in passing" that Chao brought to Sonic Pinball Party.
+1UP.coms Chris Baker called the Chao feature in Sega Superstars "ultimately worthless... but some might find it amusing."
 In a review of Sonic Chronicles: The Dark Brotherhood, GameSpot's Shiva Stella praised the level of strategy that the game's Chao system added.
 James Stephanie Sterling of Destructoid voiced a similar opinion, though she said that Chao had been "rubbish" in previous games.